-How to find the perfect client for your next case study
+How to find the perfect customer for your next case study

 The process of writing a case study begins long before pen hits paper.
-It starts with a decision that can make or break your case study…choosing a client.
-Choose the right client and your prospects will feel connected, engaged and intrigued.
+It starts with a decision that can make or break your case study…choosing a customer.
+Choose the right customer and your prospects will feel connected, engaged and intrigued.
 But choose the wrong one and all that hard work (and possibly money) goes down the gurgler.

-As a freelance content writer, picking a client isn’t normally something I’d do – I’m typically brought in once the client has been chosen.
-But I’ve been written loads of case studies and I’ve noticed a few things about what makes a good (and not so good) client to feature.
+As a freelance content writer, picking a customer isn’t normally something I’d do – I’m typically brought in once they’ve has been chosen.
+But I’ve been written loads of case studies and I’ve noticed a few things about what makes a good (and not so good) customer to feature.

 But before we get into what to look for, let’s quickly recap why case studies work so well as a marketing tool.